SFDO-Tooling/CumulusCI/docs/cookbook.rst

 Task Exceptions
 ---------------

 If the task has an error that should be considered a build failure (e.g. a metadata deployment failure, test failure, etc) it can raise the exception `cumulus.core.exceptions.CumulusCIFailure`.
-If you want to flag a usage error (e.g. the task receives an invalid set of options) it should raise the exception `cumulus.core.exceptions.CumulusCiUsageError`.
+If you want to flag a usage error (e.g. the task receives an invalid set of options) it should raise the exception `cumulus.core.exceptions.CumulusCIUsageError`.

 Query the Enterprise API for Data
 ---------------------------------